Cost Recovery Policy and Framework

 3. This policy applies Agency-wide to all transactions, except for those that fall within the “Exceptions” category outlined below.

-4. The authority to establish or amend the Agency's user fees rests with the Minister of Agriculture and Agri-Food.
+4. The authority to establish or amend the Agency's user fees rests with the Minister responsible for the CFIA.
 However, before the Minister introduces a new user fee, increases user fees, or expands the application or duration of a user fee, the requirements, expectations, and conditions of the User Fees Act (UFA) must be met.

 5. This policy does not apply to the following types of transactions: